 South Palm Beach home prices are not only among the most expensive in Florida, but South Palm Beach real estate also consistently ranks among the most expensive in America.

-South Palm Beach is a decidedly white-collar town, with fully 89.89% of the workforce employed in white-collar jobs, well above the national average.
-Overall, South Palm Beach is a town of sales and office workers, professionals, and managers.
-There are especially a lot of people living in South Palm Beach who work in sales jobs (21.57%), business and financial occupations (14.38%), and office and administrative support (13.71%).
+South Palm Beach is a decidedly white-collar town, with fully 92.92% of the workforce employed in white-collar jobs, well above the national average.
+Overall, South Palm Beach is a town of professionals, sales and office workers, and managers.
+There are especially a lot of people living in South Palm Beach who work in sales jobs (18.95%), business and financial occupations (11.19%), and office and administrative support (10.50%).

 Of important note, South Palm Beach is also a town of artists.
 South Palm Beach has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape South Palm Beach’s character.

-A relatively large number of people in South Palm Beach telecommute to their jobs.
-Overall, about 15.87% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 15.20% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 South Palm Beach is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 The people who call South Palm Beach home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of South Palm Beach residents report their race to be White, followed by Asian.
-Important ancestries of people in South Palm Beach include German, Polish, Irish, and Russian.
+Important ancestries of people in South Palm Beach include Italian, Polish, German, Russian, and Irish.

 The most common language spoken in South Palm Beach is English.
-Other important languages spoken here include German and Spanish.
+Other important languages spoken here include Spanish and German/Yiddish.